yaqing16/SecureGit/README.md

 ## Setup instructions:

+### Preparation:

+Copy the Github token provided in Appdendix and parse it to the parameter $token$ in `SecureGit/src/lib/config.py`.

 ### Installation:

 We recommend to use the Windows system to evaluate the artifacts, since we conduct the performance evaluation on a Windows computer.